h2oai/db-benchmark/README.md

   - [x] [cuDF](https://github.com/rapidsai/cudf)
   - [x] [ClickHouse](https://github.com/yandex/ClickHouse)

 More solutions has been proposed.
-Some of them are not yet mature enough to address benchmark questions well enough.
+Some of them are not yet mature enough to address benchmark questions well enough (e.g. [modin](https://github.com/h2oai/db-benchmark/issues/38)).
 Others haven't been yet evaluated or implemented.
 Status of all can be tracked in dedicated [issues labelled as _new solution_](https://github.com/h2oai/db-benchmark/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+solution%22) in project repository.

 # Reproduce